- Bottom Layer is Incomplete

 Stringing appears while the printer is unable to control the proper material melting temperature in the hotend.
 If you notice strings of plastic on your model, the heater and thermocoupler in your printer may be faulty.

-In order to prevent stringing from occurring on your model, replace the heater and thermocoupler.
-If replacing the heater and thermocoupler doesn’t improve the quality of your prints, consider replacing the extruder PCB.
+In order to prevent stringing from becoming visible on your model, at first try cleaning the nozzle and increasing the FAN SPEED in the Z-SUITE.
+If that does not help, replace the heater and thermocouple.
+If replacing the heater and thermocouple doesn’t improve the quality of your prints, consider replacing the extruder PCB.

 If layers on your model become shifted during the print, you need to do some maintenance work because this printing issue is caused by loosened pulleys on the X or Y axis motor.